karoldavid/website-optimization/README.md

   [...]
 }

-... access the DOM outside the For Loops and I get rid of calculating unnecessary values like 'dx':
+...
+I accessed, where possible, the DOM outside the For Loops and I avoided calculating unnecessary values like 'dx':

 function changePizzaSizes(size) {
     var newWidth;